flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

   - It's worth mentioning that this unit **only predicts branching instructions**, omitting other optimisation techniques such as [conditionals](game-boy-advance#commanding-the-cpu) or the `IT` instruction...
 Maybe that's a hint about the future of the ARM ISA.
 - A [Memory Management Unit](nintendo-64#memory-management) (MMU) with a Translation Lookaside Buffer (TLB).
 This is already typical on most CPUs.
   - By the way, in the case of the Cortex brand, only the 'Cortex-A' profile includes this package.
 The 'Cortex-R' series only bundles an [MPU](playstation-vita#focused-memory-management) (and it's even optional on some 'Cortex-M' models [@cpu-cortexm3]).
 - **TrustZone**: A new security subsystem that adds a dimension to the [privilege levels](playstation-vita#focused-memory-management) of the MMU.
-It's implemented on both the hardware level (by segregating buses between non-secure and secure peripherals) and the software level (by executing a secondary and isolated operating system that handles confidential data).
+It's implemented on both the hardware level (by segregating components between non-secure and secure groups) and the software level (by executing a secondary and isolated operating system that handles confidential data).
 The special OS is called **Trusted Execution Environment**.
-  - The PSVita deviates a bit from the official hardware implementation of TrustZone.
-Instead of using dedicated buses, its model relies on a single bus and 'tagged' transactions to indicate whether they are secure or not [@cpu-dmac].
+Furthermore, data transfers carry an extra tag to indicate whether they are secure or insecure transactions [@cpu-cortexa_prog].
   - The OS model of TrustZone reminds me of the [isolated SPU of Cell](playstation-3#cells-privileged-security).
 - **NEON Media Processing Engine** (MPE), a new co-processor that carries out vector and floating-point operations.
 We'll dive more into it in the next sections.